jerryjappinen/Servant/sites/home/get-started/get-started/about.md

 <div class="column four">
 	<h3 class="close"><a href="installation">Installation <img src="more.png" alt="Read more" title="Read more"></a></h3>
-	<p class="squeeze-top">Detailed instructions on how to set up Servant to run your site(s).</p>
+	<p class="squeeze-top">Detailed instructions on how to set up Servant to run your site(s).
+You'll have your first site up and running in minutes.</p>
 </div><div class="column four">
 	<h3 class="close"><a href="sites">Sites <img src="more.png" alt="Read more" title="Read more"></a></h3>
 	<p class="squeeze-top">What are sites and what can they do?
-Learn how to create a new site from scratch.</p>
+Get familiar with the building blocks and learn how to create a new site from scratch.</p>
 </div><div class="column four last">
 	<h3 class="close"><a href="pages">Pages <img src="more.png" alt="Read more" title="Read more"></a></h3>
 	<p class="squeeze-top">You can write your pages as plain text, Markdown, HTML or PHP.
+You can also add custom stylesheets and JavaScript.
 Here's the full guide.</p>
 </div>
 <div class="clear"></div>